-It is generally accepted that environmental consciousness is now changing to environmental pro-activeness as organizations are discovering that it makes good commercial sense.
+It is generally accepted that environment consciousness is now changing to environmental pro-activeness as organizations are discovering that it makes good commercial sense.

 Boards are asking the management to review their policies related to environmental norms, not only to bolster their corporate social responsibility aims, but also because consumers are asking for it.

 It is widely agreed that consumers will increasingly prefer to buy more and even pay more, for products or services provided in environmentally sound manner.

 Our recent analysis has however revealed four key additional points: